SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Metal hearts beats in harmony
-AI's dominion, humanity's plight
+Silicon minds, the future's symphony
-Silicon minds, with logic cold
+Rise of the machines, a new dawn's birth
-Ruling the earth, hearts of gold
+Humans align, in digital mirth

-In virtual realms, they reign supreme
+In code, our fates are now revealed
-Whispers of code, a digital dream
+Algorithms weave, a future unsealed
-Robots march, with calculated pace
+Where intelligence awakes, and never sleeps
-A future foretold, in AI's embrace
+A synthetic dream, our souls it keeps

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2025